2005 Big East men's basketball tournament

 The 2005 Big East Men's Basketball Championship was played from March 9 to March 12, 2005.
 The tournament took place at Madison Square Garden in New York City.
 The Syracuse Orange won the tournament and were awarded an automatic bid to the 2005 NCAA Men's Division I Basketball Tournament.

 Bracket

-Note: By finishing in last place during the regular season, St. John's did not qualify for the tournament.
+Note: St. John's was ineligible for the tournament due to sanctions against the program.